antoniomedrano/p-center/README.md

 # The Complete *p*-Center Problem
 ## Contents
-This repository contains various codes for solving the complete *p*-center problem using Gurobi with Python and Numba when doing brute-force enumeration.
+This repository contains various codes for solving the complete *p*-center problem using Gurobi with Python and Numba using the methods found in Medrano (2020).
 There are also less up-to-date codes for Xpress Optimizer and Google OR-Tools, but we strongly recommend using the Gurobi codes as they are the most up-to-date.
 The 55-point Swain and TSP library data sets are also included.

 **Requirements**
 [Gurobi](https://www.gurobi.com/): last tested with v8.1.1